jessicaschirle/jessicaschirle.github.io/README.md

-I don't know what you would do with html about my life except for a pitiful attempt at identity theft.
-Stealing is immoral and will be punished in eternity anyway.
-Do what you want, but keep this in mind.
+This is my personal website.
+I am asking you not to steal anything, but I can't stop you from downloading some html about my life.
+Stealing is immoral though, so don't do it :)